Grace Under Fire: Awards and nominations

 Grace Under Fire was nominated for three Golden Globe Awards: Best Performance by an Actress in a TV Series Comedy/Musical in 1995 and 1997 and Best TV Series Comedy/Musical in 1995.

 Jean Stapleton was nominated for the 1995 Outstanding Guest Actress in a Comedy series Emmy Award for playing Aunt Vivian in the episode "The Road to Paris Texas."
 Diane Ladd was nominated for the same award the previous year for playing Louise Burdett in the episode entitled "Things Left Undone" written by Brett Butler and Wayne Lemon.

 Home media

-On May 4, 2015, it was announced that Visual Entertainment (VEI) had acquired the rights to the series in Region 1.
+On May 4, 2015, it was announced that Visual Entertainment Inc. (VEI) had acquired the rights to the series in Region 1.
 Grace Under Fire: The Complete Collection was released on DVD on October 6, 2015.

 International remakes

 The show was remade in Russia as Lyuba, Children and the Factory in 2005.
 A Polish adaptation, Hela w opałach (Hela Under Fire; Hela is short form from Helen), aired on TVN in September 2006.

 Also there is another Russian adaptation as Ольга (Olga).
 The show premiered on TNT on September 5, 2016.